Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 -

-He also implemented a huge immigration activity, which evened the population between the north and the south and cultivated more farmlands.
+He also implemented a vast immigration activity, which evened the north and south populations and cultivated more farmlands.

 -

-Meanwhile, the Imperial Examination and many Han etiquettes that were abolished in the Yuan Dynasty were re-established.
+Meanwhile, the Imperial Examination and many Han etiquettes abolished in the Yuan Dynasty were re-established.

-Many smart people from poverty families were selected and supported to study in the national college.
+Many intelligent people from low-income families were selected and supported to study at the national college.

 Part of Painting "Prosperous City Nanjing of the Ming Dynasty" (Nan Du Fan Hui Tu), By Artist Qiu Ying (1497 — 1552) — National Museum of China